 Adjustments to Gross Income

-These expenses are tax deductions that are considered as income tax deductions in lines 23-35 of form 1040 for tax year 2016.
+These expenses are considered as income tax deductions and reported on form 1040.
 However, the person does NOT have to file a tax return to get the deductions.

 Educators can deduct up to $250 of expenses paid in the taxable year.
 The maximum deduction is $500 for spouses who are both educators.